SiliconLabs/wifi_combo_applications/SiWx917/Utility_917_SoC/Utility/readme.md

 - Loads **secured_nwp.rps** to the device.

 ### 3. Load the M4 Secured Firmware
-- Select the option number 3 to Convert and create the NWP firmware from non-secure firmware to *Secure M4 firmware*.
+- Select the option number 3 to Convert and create the M4 firmware from non-secure firmware to *Secure M4 firmware*.
 - It deletes the existing **secured_m4.rps** file
 - Enter the M4 firmware file path you wish to convert to secured M4 file, when asked as an input.
 - Creates secured M4 firmware file with **../Utility/secured_m4.rps** name.